robotic-vision-lab/VRRW-ROS/README.md

 > src_ros
 ```

-> 🗒️ **In order for autocomplete to find all ROS commands and packages, for every new terminal or
+> 🗒️ **In order for autocomplete to find all ROS commands and packages, for
-rebuilding packages, you must run `src_ros` to source the ROS environment.**
+every new terminal or package rebuild you must run `src_ros` to source the ROS
+environment.**

 5. Run the simulation or real robot control backend: